Th30neAnd0nly/Ohm/README.md

 1. After Creating a Firebase account you have to enable  Authentication , Firebase Storage , Realtime Database.
 1. Now go to Authentication  and in Sign Method section enable Email/Password Method.
 1. After that in Realtime Database Go to rules and set ``` .read ``` and ``` .write ``` to ```true```
-1. Also Set Some Data as shown in image.
+1. Also Set Some Data in your Realtime Database as shown in image.
 1. <img src="images/img2.png">
 1. Now Go to Project Overview and add a new Android App and Download it's ```google-services.json``` file , which will contain your app's API key and other information.
 1. Add another Web App and Copy it's ``` Config ``` .